 - Terminal illness: You are not expected to get better from your illness.
-Your caregivers expect that this illness will cause your death.
+Your healthcare providers expect that this illness will cause your death.
 Each state may define terminal illness in a different way.

 - Vegetative state: A vegetative state is when you have a bad brain injury and never fully wake up.
 It can be a long lasting or permanent condition.
 Your mental functions are reduced or lost, but your basic body functions still work.
 You are not able to communicate, interact with others, or live as you did before.

 A living will helps you make decisions about medical care that can prolong your life before you need it.
 You decide the treatments you want or do not want.
 You can choose to stop, limit, or not have certain medical treatments.
 Some of the treatment choices include:

 - Invasive tests or treatments: Invasive tests or treatments may be uncomfortable or painful.
 They can include lab tests, blood transfusions, antibiotic treatment, and surgery.
 These tests or treatments can prolong your life, even when recovery is no longer possible.
 Think about how you want to feel and how long you want to be able to live.
 For example, you may be willing to have some pain with a treatment if it allows you to live longer.
 Or you may want to refuse or stop treatments that prolong life, but cause you constant or severe pain.

 - Short-term and long-term treatments: You may want short-term treatments when there is a good chance that you will get better.
 You may not want these treatments if your chance to get better is very small.
 For example, you may want a feeding tube for a short time while you recover from surgery.
 You may not want a permanent feeding tube if you have a severe and long-term brain injury.
 You may want to have a limit on the amount of time for getting other life-sustaining treatments.